dagnall53/Cheap_ESP32_4-display/README.md

 search Ali express for typicaly  ESP32-S3 4.0 Inch Smart Display for Arduino LVGL WiFi Bluetooth Development Board 86 Box Central Control Panel LCD TFT Module

 The display is sold as a Mains panel with one  or two relays, and is usually used for HomeAssistant.
 The display is made by guitron, and demo code is provided.
-But I had issues trying to get mine to work, mainly as I wished to use standard libraries, and not thoise supplied with the module. examples.
+But I had issues trying to get mine to work, mainly as I wished to use standard libraries, and not those supplied with the module. examples.

 LIBRARIES: